|Dates:||July 1 – July 28|

 We begin our Thailand Summer Service Program in Los Angeles and board a plane to Bangkok, where we receive a Thai language and cultural orientation from our Thai hosts.
 During our time in Bangkok, we stroll through lively markets, visit the revered Grand Palace and Reclining Buddha, and cruise the canals on a traditional Thai long boat.
 We spend a night at the Suwantawanaram Buddhist forest monastery where we learn from monks about Buddhist customs.
 An overnight train ride takes us to the ancient walled city of Chiang Mai.

-Hill Tribe Village Service & Cooking Class
+Hill Tribe Village Service, Whitewater Rafting, and Cooking Class

-Elephant Conservation Center & Erawan Falls
+Elephant Nature Park and Erawan Falls

 SCUBA Diving on Koh Tao